 Prince Siddhartha was born into a royal family.
 His father, the great Hindu King Suddhodana, was the King of the Shakya clan, which was a growing state of Kosala.
 Siddhartha’s mother was queen Maya Devi who died while giving birth to the prince.
-He was brought up by his mother’s younger sister, Mahparjapat Gotami, who was the step-mother and maternal aunt of the Buddha.
-Mahparjapat Gotamihe was the first woman who sought ordination from Gautama Buddha directly, and she became the first Bhikkhuni.
+He was brought up by his mother’s younger sister, Mahparjapat Gotami, who was his stepmother and maternal aunt.
+Mahparjapat Gotami was the first woman who sought ordination from Gautama Buddha directly, and she became the first Bhikkhuni.

-5. Prince Siddhartha Gautama left the palace and decided to find the cause of ageing, sickness, and death by living the life of an ascetic.
+Prince Siddhartha Gautama left the palace and decided to find the cause of aging, sickness, and death by living the life of an ascetic.
 Accompanied by Channa and riding his horse Kanthaka, Prince Siddhartha quit his palace for the life of a mendicant.
-The prince left the palace and the royal life behind and entered the forest, where he cut off his hair and exchanged his royal robes with a beggar’s worn and rust coloured clothes.
+The prince left the palace and the royal life behind and entered the forest, where he cut off his hair and exchanged his royal robes with a beggar’s worn and rust-colored clothes.

 King Bimbisara and Buddha

 From that point on he ate whatever was placed in his begging bowl.
 In one of his early wanderings, he came across Bimbisara, the king of Magadha who, upon learning that the ascetic was a great prince, was deeply touched and asked Gautam Budha to be his state guest and to stay with him.
 The prince politely declined but agreed to return when he had achieved enlightenment.
 Bimbisara eventually became a great patron of the Buddha,